nada401/brewing-knowledge/docs/index.markdown

 In this data story, we invite you to join us as we explore these questions, using data to uncover insights about beer critique and the diverse community of reviewers behind it.

+If you happen to be colorblind, no worries: we have carefully chosen the color palettes for all our plots to ensure they are accessible to everyone!.

 # Datasets
 We have used two datasets, one for BeerAdvocate and one for RateBeer.
 Both datasets were generously provided by EPFL's Data Science Lab, who makes them available upon request\[[2](#ref-sheep)\].